kmkatsma/hashicorp-tools-azure/hashicorp-azure.md

-# HashiCorp Products on Azure
+# HashiCorp Tools with Azure

 ## Infrastructure Abstraction Levels on Azure

-### Instractructure as a Service - IaaS

-- Examples:
-  - Lift and Shift
-  - IaaS-based Cloud Native
-- Potential Needs:
-  - Hybrid Cloud scenarios
-  - Multi-Cloud scenarios
-  - Extreme Scale
-  - Resource Provisioning, Scaling
-  - Container or VM scheduling
-  - Secret Management
+There are currently three fundamental levels of infrastructure abstraction supported by Azure.
+HashiCorp has tools that can help with all three, though the extent to which they can be used, and the value they can provide will in general increase futher down the abstraction layers.

+From highest levels of abstraction to lowest, they are PaaS, CaaS, IaaS.

 ### Platform as a Service (PaaS) / Functions as a Service (FaaS aka Serverless)

+- Azure provides managed environments, using native Azure platform components.
 - Examples:
+  - Azure Functions, Azure AppService
+- Use Cases:
   - Migrating On-Premise IaaS to PaaS directly
-  - New development as PaaS/FaaS
+  - New development as PaaS/FaaS, want to focus on application development without concern for how the application is running.
-- Potential Needs:
+- Limitations:
+  - Lack of control/customization
+  - Cloud Vendor Lock-In.
+  - No Cross-Cloud support
+- Relevant HashiCorp Tools:
-  - Resource Provisioning
+  - Terraform for Resource Provisioning
+  - Consul for Cross-Cloud communication (low)
-  - Secret Management
+  - Vault for Secret Management (low)

-### CaaS (Containers as a Service) - i.e., Kubernetes on AKS
+### Containers as a Service (CaaS)

+- Container-based applications deployed into a "cluster" hosted by a PaaS or IaaS based cluster management framework.
 - Examples:
-  - Kubernetes
+  - Kubernetes, Mesosphere, Service Fabric
-  - Mesosphere
+- Use Cases:
+  - Cloud development built with technologies that can use containerization
-  - Nomad container scheduling
+- Limitations:
+  - CaaS - Must use tools capable of containerization; can only run containers.
+  - Service Fabric - only .NET currently
-- Potential Needs:
+  - Highly opinionated
+  - Limited or no built-in support for cross-cluster or cloud.
+- Relevant HashiCorp Tools:
-  - Resource Provisioning
+  - Terraform for Resource Provisioning
-  - Cross-Cluster or external service access
+  - Consul for cross-cluster or external service access
-  - Secret Management
+  - Vault for Secret Management

-### Hashiform Tools for PaaS-Centric : Complement to Azure Native Features

-- **Terraform** for Managing Resources
+### Infrastructure as a Service (IaaS)

+- Custom applications built directly on Cloud-based implementations of Network, Storage, and Compute.
+- Examples:
+  - Lift and Shift applications to the cloud
+  - High Scale Cloud Native Architectures
+- Limitations:
+  - The imagination of the architects involved
+- Relevant HashiCorp Tools:
-  - Enterprise version for management and prevention of sprawl.
+  - Consul for Hybrid and Multi-Cloud scenarios
-- **Vault** for robust Secret Management
-  - Ideally provide a SaaS/PaaS Vault for client!
+  - Terraform for Resource Provisioning
-- **Consul** for Vault BackEnd
+  - Nomad for Container or VM scheduling, scaling

-### Approach #2: Completement to Kubernetes on AKS

-- **Consul** for robust Service Discovery and Cross-Cluster communication
-- **Vault** for improved Secret Management
+  - Vault for Secret Management
-- **Terraform** for management of Azure Resources _and_ Deployments in K8s clusters.

-### Approach #3: Full Suite for massive scale, multi-cloud, hybrid-cloud scenarios

-- **Terraform** for infrastructure across cloud and on-prem resources
-- **Consul** for service discovery across _all_ environments
+## The Example Solution

+- An IaaS-based Consul and Nomad cluster, deployed with Terraform
+- Provides maximum flexibility, performance, and control
+- Running Containers in VM, scheduled by Nomad
+  - But Not limited to containers!
+- Packer images - VM definitions can be converted to reusable, fixed Images.
-- **Key Vault** for centralized secret management
+- Can add Vault for robust secret management - certificates, passwords.
-- **Nomad** for scheduling to _all_ environments, at largest cloud scale levels

-## HashiCorp Tools in the Azure Ecosystem
+- As you use more HashiCorp tools, you will find that the value you can get from each tool increases synergistically.
+  - For example, in the solution, Nomad automatically detects and connects to Consul

-### Why Terraform in Azure?
+### Why Terraform?

 - Logical first step in integrating HashiCorp tool suite into Azure - always need a way to manage resources.
 - Integration with Azure DevOps to replace ARM Templates.